-The 3-½ day Fiber Analysis and Identification course introduces the principles and practice of polarized light microscopy (PLM) for fiber identification for both natural and man-made fibers.
-The fiber identification course is intended for industrial and forensic scientists seeking to learn the basics of fiber microscopy and identification.
-Students learn time-honored, highly specialized PLM methods that can be successfully applied to virtually all types of natural and manufactured fibers.
+The 3 ½ day Fiber Analysis and Identification course introduces the principles and practice of polarized light microscopy (PLM) for fiber identification of natural and man-made fibers.
+The course is intended for industrial and forensic scientists seeking to learn the basics of fiber analysis and identification through microscopy.
+Students learn time-honored, highly-specialized PLM methods that can be successfully applied to virtually all types of natural and manufactured fibers.

-In addition to the core topics of polarized light microscopy, students will learn to characterize and identify a variety of natural and manufactured fiber types.
-Techniques learned in this course can be applied to problems of industrial contamination and particle identification in industries such as pharmaceutical, food, polymers and electronics, as well as forensic fiber analysis.
-The student learning outcomes are achieved through lecture/demonstration and many practical exercises utilizing known and unknown fiber samples from a variety of industries.
-Scroll down to Frequently Asked Questions for the course outline and additional information.
+In addition to the core topics of polarized light microscopy, students learn to characterize and identify a variety of natural and manufactured fiber types.
+Techniques learned in this course can be applied to problems of industrial contamination and particle identification in industries such as pharmaceutical, food, polymers, and electronics, as well as forensic fiber analysis.
+The student learning outcomes are achieved through lecture/demonstration and practical exercises utilizing known and unknown fiber samples from a variety of industries.

 Upon successful completion of this course the student will be able to: